YuvalShemla/tavily-real-time-rag/README.md

 * **Prompts** – All prompt text lives in `llm_configs.py`.
 Tuning them (or switching models) has the biggest impact.
 Improtant to keep the JSON output formats intact.
 * **Embeddings & Chunking** – Right now the embedding is one 8 k-char slice per file.
 For lbetter results: chunk + overlap + rank chunks.
 A local model like CodeBERT or other spesific embeders would be ideal, but on a local run on my (old) MacBook it was too slow.
 * **Crawl parameters** – Current params are (`max_depth=3`, `max_breadth=100`, `limit=500`) are a compromise between speed and coverage for GitHub.
 Different domains will want different params.
+* **Multi-loop interaction** – The workflow already supports iterative refinement: after each answer, the user can ask follow-up questions and trigger another cycle.
+Currently, we only carry over the latest user prompt and the responder’s message.
+A next step would be to persist a compact history (e.g., outline snapshots, top sources, or key code diffs) so each loop has richer context without bloating the prompt.